 The smart phone really, really helps maintain some organization in the management of the family.
 You can set reminders in your phone so an alarm goes off when you have something coming up.

 You can also use apps to stay organized.
 I recently wrote on my favorite apps, including the ones I use to organize us.
-See that post for full details.

 Use a Day Planner for Help